mlmachi/OSPAR_XDL/README.md

 ### CodeMirror 5
 Download CodeMirror 5 from [https://codemirror.net/5/](https://codemirror.net/5/).

-After unzipping the file, you can obtain `codemirror/codemirror5.xx.xx/`.
+After unzipping the file, you can obtain `codemirror/codemirror5.xx.xx`.

 Then, extract `codemirror5.xx.xx` and rename it `codemirror`.

 Finally, place the renamed file into `OSPAR_XDL/static` (as a result, `OSPAR_XDL/static/codemirror/` is obtained).

 ### fine-tuned ChemBERT models
-Download `model.zip` from https://doi.org/10.6084/m9.figshare.27233541.
+Download `model.zip` from [https://doi.org/10.6084/m9.figshare.27233541](https://doi.org/10.6084/m9.figshare.27233541).

+After unzipping the file, you can obtain `models/models/`.

-Unzip the file and place the file into `chembert` (as a result, `./chembert/model/` is obtained).
+Then, place the `models` in subdirectory into `OSPAR_XDL/chembert` (as a result, `OSPAR_XDL/chembert/models/` is obtained).

 ### ChemDataExtractor